-Spend the morning exploring Kazimierz, the old Jewish Quarter, and the afternoon in Podgorze, the site of the ghetto and Schindler’s Factory.
+Spend the morning exploring Kazimierz, the old Jewish Quarter.
+In the afternoon, head to Podgorze, the site of the ghetto and Schindler’s Factory.

 Kazimierz was founded in 1335 by Casimir the Great (remember him from the day before?) as a separate city, only becoming a district of Kraków in the 19th Century.
-Boasting its own town hall, defence walls and large churches, Kazimierz rivalled Kraków in position and wealth.
+With its own town hall, defence walls and large churches, Kazimierz rivalled Kraków in position and wealth.

-Although Jewish merchants started to arrive in Poland as early as 966, the first extensive emigration was at the time of The Crusades in the 11th Century.
+Although Jewish merchants started to arrive in Poland as early as 966, the first extensive emigration was at the time of the Crusades in the 11th Century.
 The tsunami of religious zealotism and intolerance sweeping across Western Europe meant that non-Christians were forced to pack their bags and seek a new home.

 This mass immigration was a good deal for both the Jewish and the Polish people.
-In exchange for safe haven, Poland could take advantage of the Jews’ not inconsiderable knowledge.
+In exchange for safe haven, Poland could take advantage of the Jews’ not-inconsiderable knowledge.

 However, it was King Jan Olbracht (1459 – 1501) who was responsible for Kazimierz’s distinctive nature.
 In the wake of anti-Semitic protests in the late 15th Century, he moved the Jewish population here under his protection and Kazimierz became an important centre of Jewish culture.